Twicefred/Writing/Cozy Detective/Detective Outline.md

 '
 Gabriel Greene is the estate gardener.
 He is secretly romantically involved with Maximilian.
 The two have mutually decided to keep their relationship discreet, as their respective families would disapprove.
 They are planning to make it public eventually, and both look forward to living together openly.</br>
 When Gabriel finds out that Levi has been stealing from the estate, he confronts Levi.
 The agent, however, retaliates by blackmailing him with evidence of his affair with Maximilian.
 In desperation, Gabriel hits Levi with a shovel, knocking him unconscious.
 Realising what he's done, he severs the tether holding up the chandelier in the dining room and drops it on the gardener.</br>
 However, none of this is made apparent to Robert immediately.
+Gabriel denies any knowledge of Levi's death and instead deflects blame to the butler.
+Without knowledge of Gabriel and Maximilian secretly having an affair, Gabriel has no motive to murder Levi.

 ### Chapter 4
 Scene between Robert and Florian.

+Florian has both means and motive to commit murder.
+Levi's mismanagement of the estate threatens his livelihood, and his modernisations are rapidly making a butler superfluous.
+All the other estate staff could easily find other jobs, but Florian's predicament is more severe.</br>
+Ultimately, however, Florian is unaware of Levi's criminal enterprise and is likely to retire quite soon.

 ### Chapter 5